hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 ### How to sign Proof of Reserves
 #### With Hashed Confidential Docs
 1. Go to "My Vaults" page.
-2. Click on the vault, now we are on *Vault details* screen.
+2. Click a vault in vault list, we are on Vault details screen.
 3. Scrool down to Proof of Reserves section.
-4. Click on the proof of reserve in the list, now we are on *Proof of Reserves Details* screen.
+4. Click the proof of reserve in the list, now we are on *Proof of Reserves Details* screen.
-5. Click on "Sign PSBT" button.
+5. Click "Sign PSBT" button.
 <div style="text-align: center">
 <img src="./assets/hcd_sign_psbt_pr.png" style="width: 30vw; min-width: 250px" />
 </div>